Sakuu89/Pioneer-Stock-App/README.md

 # Crypto Trading Dashboard

 This project is a web application for a crypto trading dashboard built using React and Chakra UI.

 You can check the live demo here - https://pioneer-stock-app.vercel.app/

+Also, You can check the video demo - [Live Demo](https://drive.google.com/file/d/1Tm6JWJtxuNbcuEvEgZcYkwqngwruCMUJ/view?usp=sharing)

 ## Table of Contents